YannCebron/m68kplugin/docs/known_issues.md

 - respects only first match for symbols defined more than once (e.g., inside conditional assembly directives)
 - macro block:
   - do not highlight `jsr _LVO\1(a6)` as unresolved label
-  - resolve label inside current first
+  - resolve global label inside current first

 ## Editor